An old group support saying suggests, "Stick with the winners." It's only reasonable to seek a sharing and experienced

 member who seems to be working in a productive manor.
 There are no specific rules, but a good sponsor probably should be a

-more away from the last relapse, and seems to be enjoying their recovery.
+year or more away from the last relapse, and seems to be enjoying their recovery.

 Should a Sponsor and Newcomer be as Much Alike as Possible?